Engee documentation

 Types of reset triggers

 • rising - resets the state when the reset signal passes an edge, i.e. rises from a negative or zero value to a positive value.
-For example, the figure below shows the effect of the rising reset trigger on integration by the inverse Euler method.
+For example, the figure below shows the effect of the reset trigger rising on integration by the inverse Euler method.

 discrete time integrator rising reset